 Jesus says to her: Mary.
 Jesus is not recognized when he calls her “woman”; so he calls her by name, as though he were saying: Recognize me as I recognize you; for I do not know you as I know others; I know you as yourself.
 And so Mary, once addressed by name, recognizes who is speaking.
 She immediately calls him rabboni, that is to say, teacher, because the one whom she sought outwardly was the one who inwardly taught her to keep on searching.

-Some writers have identified Mary Magdalene with the female sinner in Luke 7:37-50 who anointed the Lord’s feet, and with Mary of Bethany, the sister of Lazarus in Luke 10:38-42.
+Some writers in the Western theological tradition have identified Mary Magdalene with the female sinner in Luke 7:37-50 who anointed the Lord’s feet, and with Mary of Bethany, the sister of Lazarus in Luke 10:38-42.
 Others have identified these as three or two distinct individuals.
 Here Gregory does not address the question of her life before Jesus, but focuses on her weeping at the tomb, seeking and meeting the Risen Christ.
 This excerpt from a homily of St. Gregory the Great (Hom.
-25, 1-2, 4-5: PL 76, 1189-1193) is used in the Roman Office of Readings for the Feast of St. Mary Magdalene on July 22.
+25, 1-2, 4-5: PL 76, 1189-1193) appears in the Roman Office of Readings for the Feast of St. Mary Magdalene on July 22.